szaross/WDI/README.md

-## Zadania do przedmiotu Wstęp do informatyki na 1. semestrze
-## Problem sets from Introduction to Computer Science class in 1st semester
+## Problem sets from Introduction to Computer Science course at AGH UST